 Collaborative leading and following is the liberation of partner dancing.
 It strips away the paternalistic trappings from the past: autocratic leading that expects obedient following; unequal power sharing.
 It reengineers our dance inheritance, the rich vocabulary, technique, and deep wisdom about how bodies can move together, keeping all that's useful and leaving behind the cultural crap, the violence against women.
-Collaborative partner dancers learn both parts as a matter of course, so it's more demanding in that regard.
+Collaborative partner dancers learn both parts as a matter of course.

 The goal of collaborative leading and following is to make all the dancing voluntary, respectful, and mutually creative.
 This is not a new thing; it's what many advanced dancers naturally arrive at.
-Our goal is to help dancers get to this more humane understanding sooner.
-We teach four key elements:
+There are four key elements:

 Responding is not the same as interpreting.
 Interpreting is expanding on something given.
 A response, by contrast, is free to go in any direction, including "hmm, let's do this instead..."
 That kind of response is pretty standard among collaborative dancers; it's indicative of the kind of playfulness and equality that collaborative dancing engenders.

 Collaborative following is active, creative, and free of submission;

 collaborative leading is sensitive, responsive, and free of domination.

-To follow collaboratively, I dance yourself; I don't wait to be danced, to be moved.
+To follow collaboratively, I dance myself; I don't wait to be danced, to be moved.
 It's not my partner's job to move me, I move myself.
 I don't obey my partner, and I don't struggle with my partner.
-Instead, I receive my partner's lead and do everything you can to dance with it, actively and creatively.
+Instead, I receive my partner's lead and do everything I can to dance with it, actively and creatively.
 Up to and including outright refusal, if I have the need or desire to refuse.